nico-zn/Operator-Manual/ops/manage-your-crews.rst

 3. **Set pairing**

-Go to the page **Crew -> Pairing**.
+Go to the page **Crew > Pairing**.
 This is used to set pairing between two crews (“Who can fly with who”).
 The vertical scale lists all captains (left seat) and on the horizontal line all captains and first officers (right seat) are listed.
 Simply click on a cell to set the pairing to OK (green) or Forbidden (red).
 See Flight Operations for the effects of pairing.

-In the same ways, on the page Crew -> Pairing Crew/Aircraft you can manage the aircraft qualifications of your crews.
+In the same ways, on the page **Crew > Pairing Crew/Aircraft** you can manage the aircraft qualifications of your crews.

 Your crew is now ready for operations.

 Planning
 --------

-To access general planning, go to Crew -> Planning overview.
+To access general planning, go to **Crew > Planning overview**.
 This customizable page allows you display monthly planning of your crews.
 To add an activity, simply click on a cell and fill out the form.
 You should always indicate an airport to and airport from, as the optimization system always needs to know the nearest airport for each crew.
 Use the button add to add another crew to the same activity.

 .. image:: images/crews/addactivity.png
     :align: center